dimxy/bitcoinjs-lib/README.md

 ```
 Copy ccfaucetpocbr.js into your webpack dir.
 Copy an example of an index.html page from the webpack-test dir to your webpack dir.
-Run the web server with a command:
+Inside your webpack dir run the web server with a command:
 ```
 npm run serve
 ```